 Professor Adrian Mulholland, (Professor), Enzyme catalysis by quantum mechanical and molecular dynamical modelling.

-Professor Nick Norman, (Professor, Head of School), Fundamental and applied chemistry of the heavy p-block elements (primarily bismuth and antimony) and diborane(4) chemistry, transition metal boryls and catalytic boration reactions.
+Professor Nick Norman, (Professor), Fundamental and applied chemistry of the heavy p-block elements (primarily bismuth and antimony) and diborane(4) chemistry, transition metal boryls and catalytic boration reactions.

 Professor Simon O'Doherty, (Professor of Atmospheric Chemistry), Atmospheric monitoring of important environmental gases and interpretation of this data.